 The next time you attend a conference or trade show, reevaluate how you put printed materials to work for you.
 Are you still handing out one-dimensional brochures or are you adding multidimensional context with new technology?
 Do you offer boring business cards or modern cards that serve double duty as coasters or stickers?
 Everything you produce for conference printing needs to focus on the visitor first and foremost, and how they can use this piece of material.
-If you are stuck in a rut and need some inspiration, here are some ideas for getting creative with printed materials.
+If you are stuck in a rut and need some inspiration, here are some ideas for getting creating customer engagement with printed materials.

 Go Big or Go Home